mxndyy/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election
+A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election

 The data we need to retrieve includes:
   1. The total number of votes cast